rohan843/cybersecurity-notes/README.md

 **Hub**: A hub is a network device that broadcasts information to every device on the network.
 It can be thought of as a radio tower omnidirectionally broadcasting messages to any radio tuned to the correct frequency.
 From a security perspective, this makes hubs vulnerable to eavesdropping.
 For this reason, hubs are not used as often on modern networks; most organizations use switches instead.
 Hubs are more commonly used for a limited network setup like a home office.

 **Switch**: It is a device that makes connections between specific devices on a network by sending and receiving data between them.
 It is more "intelligent" than a hub, passing data only to the intended destination.
 This makes a switch more secure than a hub, and allows them to control network traffic, thereby improving network performance.
+They analyze the destination address of each data packet and send it to the intended device.
+Switches maintain a MAC address table that matches MAC addresses of devices on the network to port numbers on the switch and forwards incoming data packets according to the destination MAC address.
+Switches are a part of the data link layer in the TCP/IP model.
+Overall, switches improve performance and security.

 **Router**: It is a network device that connects multiple networks together.